giulianopz/lfcs/domains/5-service-configuration/g.md

 ### Basic Unit Management

 All of the normal init system commands have equivalent actions with the systemctl command.
-We will use the nginx.service unit to demonstrate (you’ll have to install Nginx with your package manager to get this service file).
+We will use the nginx.service unit to demonstrate (you'll have to install Nginx with your package manager to get this service file).

 For instance, we can start the service by typing:
 `sudo systemctl start nginx.service`